Laddow Rocks walk to Black Hill from Crowden is a great quieter route in the Peak District.

 Grid reference SE 05700 01543

-From Laddow Rocks you continue all the way along the edge, on windy days, this can feel pretty scary as it’s a narrow path but take your time and watch your foot!
+From Laddow Rocks, continue along the edge on the rocky path, on windy days, this can feel scary as it’s a narrow path but take your time and watch your footing!

-You’ll ascend a small amount until you reach Crowden Great Brook.
+You’ll then ascend a small amount until you reach Crowden Great Brook.

 Now depending on when you do the hike will depend on how challenging this section is.
 On a beautiful sunny day, you simply hop across the stones over the brook, several times, back and forth.